 Brick Court Chambers was founded in 1921 by William Jowitt KC, later Lord Chancellor.
-Its rise to prominence was most prolific in the 1970s with an increase in Shipping and International Trade Litigation.
+Its rise to prominence was notable in the 1970s with an increase in shipping and international trade litigation.
 Notable members of chambers included Robert Alexander QC (later Lord Alexander of Weedon) and Nicholas Phillips QC (later Lord Phillips of Worth Matravers, President of the Supreme Court), who were widely regarded as among the most consumate and able lawyers of that period, and under the watchful eye of renowned Senior Clerk, (Ronald) Burley, Brick Court became one of the leading commercial chambers in London.

 Rather than limit practice only to these areas, members of chambers' advocacy skills were also turned to defamation, media, sports and tax as well as disputes between some of the most colourful businessmen of the day, Robert Maxwell and Tiny Rowland.